kubernetes/website/content/en/blog/_posts/2023-04-11-topology-spread-features.md

 **Authors:** [Alex Wang](https://github.com/denkensk)(Shopee), [Kante Yin](https://github.com/kerthcet)(DaoCloud), [Kensei Nakada](https://github.com/sanposhiho)(Mercari)

 In Kubernetes v1.19, [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) went to GA.
-It is the feature to control how Pods are spread to each failure-domain (regions, zones, nodes etc).
+It is the feature to control how Pods are spread in the cluster topology or failure domains (regions, zones, nodes etc).

 As time passed, we received feedback from users, and, as a result, we're actively working on improving the Topology Spread feature via three KEPs.